Goran-IT/movie-app/README.md

 This is react App to search movies
-You can run this app through web link: https://goran-it.github.io/movie-app/ or you can clone code to yor PC and run this command in your terminal
+You can run this app through web link: https://goran-it.github.io/movie-app/ or you can clone code to your PC and run this command in your terminal
 ```bash
 npm run dev
 ```